-When relying on expert judgment, information can be obtained through methods that help to avoid bias known as "expert elicitation."
-The IPCC 2006 GL provides a procedure for expert elicitation, including a process for helping experts understand the elicitation process, avoiding biases, and producing independent and reliable judgments.
+When relying on expert judgment, information can be obtained through methods that help to avoid bias

+11 known as "expert elicitation."
+The IPCC 2006 GL provides a procedure for expert elicitation, including a

+12 process for helping experts understand the elicitation process, avoiding biases, and producing provide a range of possible values and the related uncertainty range, or they can be consulted to help

+13 independent and reliable judgments.

 Expert judgment can be associated with a high level of uncertainty.
-As such, experts can be consulted to provide a range of possible values and the related uncertainty range, or they can be consulted to help select suitable values from a range of values.
-Expert judgment can be informed or supported through broader consultations with stakeholders.
+As such, experts can be consulted to broader consultations with stakeholders.
 It is important to document the reason that no data sources are available and the rationale for the value chosen.